prajwolstha/Simple-JS-Calculator/README.md

 See Live demo from [Here](https://prajwolstha.github.io/Simple-JS-Calculator/).

 ## Description
 This is a simple calculator built using HTML, CSS, and JavaScript.
-It is designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-This project is perfect for beginners looking to understand how to create interactive web pages with JavaScript.
+It is designed to perform basic arithmetic operations.

 ## Installation
 To run this calculator on your local machine, follow these steps: